MaJaWh/ChargeUp/README.md

 5. Pressing the plug type button you can then toggle on and off the locations which match your plug type.
 Some plug types are more popular than others.

+6. If you like you can remove the search window by clicking the SearchForm button at the bottom of the page.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>